A collection of small, orange pumpkins scattered on a rustic white wooden surface, with a blurred background emphasizing the foreground pumpkins.

 I added acorns from the yard as the base and tucked branches into them and strung tiny bits of twine from branch to branch and wrote thankful quotes on pieces of paper and tied them onto the twine.

 Isn’t that the cutest idea?
+I was patting myself on my fall decorating back.

 Seriously.